scalacenter/scala-3-migration-guide/docs/incompatibilities/syntactic-changes.md

 ---

 Scala 3 introduces the optional-braces syntax and the new control structure syntax.
-It comes at the cost of some minimal restrictions of the preexisting syntax.
+It comes at the cost of some minimal restrictions in the preexisting syntax.
 Also the new Scala 3 features brings new restricted keywords.

-Other changes of the syntax tend to make it less surprising and more consistent.
+Other changes tend to make the syntax less surprising and more consistent.

-It is worth noting that most of the syntax changes in your code can be automatically handled by the [Scala 3 migration compiler](../tooling/scala-3-migration-mode.md) compilation.
+It is worth noting that most of the changes can be automatically handled during the [Scala 3 migration compilation](../tooling/scala-3-migration-mode.md).